levelupcc/level-up/_pages/you-the-trainer/first-3-sessions-of-your-event/first-3-sessions-of-your-event.md

 title: First 3 Sessions of Your Event
 permalink: /you-the-trainer/first-3-sessions-of-your-event/
 author: Chris Michael for Tactical Tech
-summary: Quick summary for this section.
+summary: "This multi-part guide, written by Chris Michael of Tactical Tech, covers 3 individual sessions that together can set the stage for a training events that are effective, productive, and more participatory from the beginning."
+date:
 parent: "You, The Trainer"
+breadcrumb: First 3 Sessions of Your Event
 ---

-# The First Three Sessions of Your Event #

-**by Chris Michael for Tactical Tech**

 *Please note that this content is licensed to (and should be attributed to) Chris Michael for Tactical Tech (not LevelUp), under the same CC license in the footer.*

 Though the order and duration may differ per event, these three discussions are critical to ensuring you have an effective, engaging event.
 They will help you answer the following questions: